dimitras/collos/README.md

 The site itself has documentation on usage, refer to `Help` page.
 This document is mainly concerned about the underlying engineering of the site.

-For the barcode labels, we utilize a retouched version of the SPS label system (Vitale et al).
+For the labeling, we modified and minimalised the SPS labeling system by Vitale et al.

 ### Compatibility